-- Broadcasting Center: Houses Covenant Productions, WQME, production rooms, a TV studio, editing bays, offices, and class labs. - Decker Hall: Completed in 1970, expanded in 1994; houses classrooms, faculty and administrative offices, Information Technology Services, the Mail Distribution Center, Café Olé, the Center for Educational Technology, the Department of Student Life, and several other offices and departments. - Welcome Center: Completed in 1994 as an expansion of Decker Hall; houses the Office of Admissions, Student Financial Services, and the Registrar's Office. - Hardacre Hall: Dedicated in 2001; houses Falls School of Business, the Department of Adult Studies, Police/Security Services, and Physical Plant. - Hartung Hall: Opened in 1964, renovated and expanded in 1993; houses classrooms, laboratories, faculty offices, and a lecture hall. - Krannert Fine Arts Center: Completed in 1979; houses the Department of Art and Design, the School of Music, the College of the Arts, the Wilson Art Galleries, classrooms, laboratories, practice and rehearsal rooms, recital venues, a MIDI lab, a recording studio, and faculty studios. - Robert A. Nicholson University Library: Completed in 1989 as a merger of the Wilson (undergraduate) and Byrd (seminary) Libraries; houses the university's library collections, computer labs, group study rooms, the Kissinger Learning Center, the archives of Anderson University and the Church of God, and the Elizabeth and James York Reading Room and Special Collections. - School of Theology: Completed in 1961, expanded in 1975; houses faculty and administrative offices, classrooms, a student lounge, the Adam W. Miller Chapel, and the Gustav Jeeninga Museum of Bible and Near Eastern Studies. - Anderson University Flagship Center: Completed in 2007; houses offices and classrooms of the Department of Adult Studies and the Falls School of Business, the Professional Development Center, AU's residential MBA students, and Purdue College of Technology at Anderson.
+- Broadcasting Center: Houses Covenant Productions, WQME, production rooms, a TV studio, editing bays, offices, and class labs. - Decker Hall: Completed in 1970, expanded in 1994; houses classrooms, faculty and administrative offices, Information Technology Services, the Mail Distribution Center, Café Olé, the Center for Educational Technology, the Department of Student Life, and several other offices and departments, including the academic departments of modern foreign languages, English, communication and design arts, history and political science, computer science, mathematics, and sociology, social work, criminal justice, and family science, as well as the School of Education. - Welcome Center: Completed in 1994 as an expansion of Decker Hall; houses the Office of Admissions, Student Financial Services, and the Registrar's Office. - Hardacre Hall: Dedicated in 2001; houses Falls School of Business, the Department of Adult Studies, Police/Security Services, and Physical Plant. - Hartung Hall: Opened in 1964, renovated and expanded in 1993; houses classrooms, laboratories, faculty offices, a lecture hall, and the departments of religious studies, psychology, biology, and physical sciences and engineering, as well as the School of Nursing. - Krannert Fine Arts Center: Completed in 1979; houses the Department of Art and Design, the School of Music, the College of the Arts, the Wilson Art Galleries, classrooms, laboratories, practice and rehearsal rooms, recital venues, a MIDI lab, a recording studio, and faculty studios.
+The York Performance Hall and Galleries is also attached to the Krannert Fine Arts Center. - Robert A. Nicholson University Library: Completed in 1989 as a merger of the Wilson (undergraduate) and Byrd (seminary) Libraries; houses the university's library collections, computer labs, group study rooms, the Kissinger Learning Center, the archives of Anderson University and the Church of God, and the Elizabeth and James York Reading Room and Special Collections. - School of Theology: Completed in 1961, expanded in 1975; houses faculty and administrative offices, classrooms, a student lounge, the Adam W. Miller Chapel, and the Gustav Jeeninga Museum of Bible and Near Eastern Studies. - Anderson University Flagship Center: Completed in 2007; houses offices and classrooms of the Department of Adult Studies and the Falls School of Business, the Professional Development Center, AU's residential MBA students, and Purdue College of Technology at Anderson.
 Located at I-69, exit 22.